Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/operations/node_management/Reboot_NCNs.md

         ncn-m001# "${CSM_SCRIPTDIR}/ncnPostgresHealthChecks.sh"
         ```

-        **`NOTE`**: If the ncnHealthChecks script output indicates any `kube-multus-ds-` pods are in a `Termininating` state, that can indicate a previous restart of these pods did not complete.
+        **`NOTE`**: If the ncnHealthChecks script output indicates any `kube-multus-ds-` pods are in a `Terminating` state, that can indicate a previous restart of these pods did not complete.
 In this case, it is safe to force delete these pods in order to let them properly restart by executing the `kubectl delete po -n kube-system kube-multus-ds.. --force` command.
 After executing this command, re-running the ncnHealthChecks script should indicate a new pod is in a `Running` state.

     2. Check the status of the Kubernetes nodes.